Most women experience palpitations during panic attacks. It’s one of the first symptoms that I experienced.

 There are also youtube exercise videos that you can apply to your workout routine.
 Find something that is appropriate for your body that you will enjoy.
 I personally love the icon, Jane Fonda.
 Her videos offer a wide range of levels for everyone.

 So remember to workout at least 5 days per week.
 Your body will love you for it!

-With a plan in place to cope with your panic attacks, you will get through this.
+With a plan in place to cope with your symptoms, you will get through this.

 Perimenopausal panic attacks can be managed with proper and persistent measures.
 If you follow these steps you will be on your way to feeling better, freer, happier, and healthier.

-We all experience some type of anxiety or panic attacks during perimenopause, but together we can help each other cope with this challenging transition.
+We all experience some type of anxiety during perimenopause, but together we can help each other cope with this challenging transition.

-Please feel free to leave a comment about your experiences dealing with perimenopausal panic attacks.
+Please feel free to leave a comment about your experiences dealing with these symptoms.
 I am also open to any suggestions that you might have.
 All suggestions are considered.